 Similarly, when a problem is listed without the relevant plan, the healthcare staff may be able to understand the case and decide upon its severity.
 However, the auditors may give it a cursory glance and may not be able to understand it fully.
 Unless there is proper and complete documentation, the complexity of the case cannot be inferred at the time of review.

 Hence it is important to document an accurate and detailed description of the condition the patient suffers from and an appropriate plan for it.
 Any plan has to be clearly documented as it indicates the problems that were managed by the optometrist.

 Some more points to remember:

 - Staff should realize that patients walking in with eye injuries, infections in the eye, cataract or any other eye ailment related to diabetes, these are covered by medical insurance

 - Vision Service Plan (VSP) offers full coverage for eye care or eye exam.
 If there is a copay, the payment has to be done at the time of service.

 - Medicare also covers eye examination, though refraction is not covered.

 - Medicare also offers coverage for eyeglasses only for the first time after cataract surgery.

-- However, purchase of other eye care aids like contact lenses, eyeglass frames, coatings etc are not covered under Medicare.
+- However, the purchase of other eye care aids like contact lenses, eyeglass frames, coatings, etc are not covered under Medicare.